msirota/msirota.github.io/README.md

 - [x] Reformat logo and toggle button for mobile
 - [x] Reformat navigation
 - [x] Set body in margins
-- [ ] Set all images to max original size
+- [x] Set all images to max original size
+- [ ] Replace all VW with pixel values
 - [ ] Network effect in side margins
 - [ ] Create various options for coloration
 - [ ] Send to Marina